-If no quota has been allocated to the CPC of the fishing vessel or trap concerned, the catching of bluefin tuna as by-catch is not permitted and CPCs shall take the necessary measures to ensure their release.
-If however such bluefin tuna is dead it shall shall be landed, and the appropriate follow-up action taken in accordance with the national law.
+If no quota has been allocated to the CPC of the fishing vessel or trap concerned or if it has already been consumed, the catching of bluefin tuna as by-catch is not permitted and CPCs shall take the necessary measures to ensure their release.
+If however, such bluefin tuna is dead it shall be landed, and the appropriate follow-up action taken in accordance with the national law.
 CPCs shall report information on such quantities on an annual basis to the ICCAT Secretariat who shall make it available to SCRS.